waltherg/backup.waltherg.github.io/_posts/2013-08-12-PLoS_ONE_time_to_publication.md

     latest submission 10.1371/journal.pone.0052595

-The earliest submission in our dataset carries a doi ending in **3** and not **1** and the most recent submission in our dataset with the doi **10.1371/journal.pone.0052595** seems to have mislabeled meta data:
+The earliest submission in our data set carries a doi ending in **3** and not **1** and the most recent submission in our data set with the doi **10.1371/journal.pone.0052595** seems to have mislabeled meta data:

 The submission date for this article is August 2, 2013 and its publication date is given as  January 28, 2013.

-This seems to be the only oddity in our dataset.
+This seems to be the only oddity in our data set.

     no_annual_publ = {}